EGI-Federation/documentation/content/en/users/compute/cloud-compute/appdb/_index.md

   - having two people in its scientific contact list, those with IDs 189 and 190
   - having one publication with two authors, one internal (i.e. registered with the AppDB) and one external (not registered, name-only entry)
-  - listed as supported by two middlewares, and
+  - listed as supported by two middleware, and
   - with two tags applied

 ### Application Entry